 “And all the men of Israel, when they saw the man, fled from him, and were sore afraid.”

-And yes, even David ran away.
+From scripture we can assume that even David ran away.
 The scripture says “all” and that surely included David.
-But David overheard that King Saul had offered a reward to the one who killed Goliath.
+Then David overheard that King Saul offered a reward to the one who killed Goliath.

 1 Samuel 17:25 says:

 “And the men of Israel said, Have ye seen this man that is come up? surely to defy Israel is he come up: and it shall be, that the man who killeth him, the king will enrich him with great riches, and will give him his daughter, and make his father's house free in Israel.”